kamalbuilds/the-fomo-killer/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Result

-BasedAgents is now a **complete, production-ready multi-agent system** that:
+Kill-FOMO is now a **complete, production-ready multi-agent system** that:

 ✅ **Qualifies for ALL THREE Code NYC bounty tracks**
 ✅ **Uses only real APIs and integrations (no mocks)**